Whites (Finland): Background

+White Finland was established as a provisional government on November 27, 1917 following the October Revolution, leading to the total collapse of the Personal Union between Finland and the Russian Republic.
+Following the establishment of the Soviet Russia, and with the recognition of Vladimir Lenin and other prominent Bolshevik officials in Russia, Finland was officially granted independence.

+This Government was ruled from Vaasa from 29 January until 3 May 1918, and the Senate was moved there, as Helsinki had been captured by the Reds.

-The Whites had no clear political aims in common, other than stopping the communist revolutionary Reds from taking power and returning to constitutional rule by the Senate (the government of the Grand Duchy of Finland) which was formed by the non-socialist parties of the Eduskunta (parliament) and returning to the Rule of Law.
+The Whites had no clear political aims in common, other than stopping the communist revolutionary Reds from taking power and returning to constitutional rule by a Senate (the government of the Grand Duchy of Finland) which was formed by the non-socialist parties of the Eduskunta (parliament) and returning to the Rule of Law.
 The provisional head of state of White Finland was Pehr Evind Svinhufvud, chairman of the senate at the time, and its military was commanded by Carl Gustaf Emil Mannerheim.
 The Conservative Senate government was supported by the remnants of the Finnish Legion stationed along the eastern front.

+The main fighting force of the 'White Army' was the White Guard, (officially known as the Civil Guard) which was a volunteer army mostly made up of the rural peasant and lower classes, as they made up around 77% of the entire protection corps fighting units.
+The Protection Corps had around 15,000 men in their ranks, and with conscription enforced, the numbers of the 'White Army' rose to around 60,000 men in total, with the conscription numbers, the working class become to consist of around 25% of the frontline troops.

-This emerged as the paramilitary White Guard, Jäger troops, and were expanded with the addition of volunteers and drafted peasants, as well as the political right, separatist-minded from Russia.
-The Jägers nationalists were recruited by Imperial Germany between 1914 and 1917 for military training, even participating alongside their German benefactors, in combat against Russian forces (both nominally owing loyalty to one Czar), before returning to Finland for the upcoming civil war.
+The Jägers were recruited by Imperial Germany between 1914 and 1917 for military training, even participating alongside their German benefactors, in combat against the Russian forces on the Eastern Front, before returning to Finland for the upcoming civil war.
 Because Russia did not draft Finns for combat duties, their experience as First World War veterans had significant impact during the war.
 They received arms and equipment matching those of regular German troops, and sporadic further military support from the German Empire.

+The White Army did not only just consist of Finnish men, however they also gained the support of foreign groups and voluntary military organizations, such as the 'Friends of Finland' group in Sweden, which organized and equipped Swedish volunteers to fight in Finland, this came with Swedish officers such as Ernst Linder, who came to command the Satakunta Group.
+The Whites also found sympathy from the Poles and Estonians, who also served as volunteers in combat.